CharlesCarley/vs-emscripten/README.md

 # VisualStudio-EmscriptenTools

 This project is a major work in progress.
 The idea is to be able to redirect build calls through visual studio and pass them off to Emscripten tools.

-The initial idea and reference material came from the following location: [link](https://github.com/crosire/vs-toolsets).
-However, this project differs in that it builds its task to do the work and the source for the task is in this repository.
+The initial idea and reference material came from the following [link](https://github.com/crosire/vs-toolsets).

+This project differs in that it builds its task to do the work and the source for the task is in this repository.

 It expects that the [Emscripten SDK](https://github.com/emscripten-core/emsdk) is installed and pointed to by the *`EMSDK`* environment variable.
 Which will manually have to be added.
 If normal installation instructions were followed, then EMSDK should point to the _root_ directory and the upstream directory should be located at `$(EMSDK)\upstream`.